Inland Empire Estate Planning Attorney

 Estate Planning is the process of assuring the your personal and financial needs and desires are met during a period of disability and after death.
 Your desires can include designating a person to make health care and/or financial decisions for you in the event you are unable to do so for yourself, avoiding a conservatorship proceeding if you become incapacitated

-LGBT marriages are now recognized by all states and the federal government.
-This has created a major change in the planning for LGBT couples in Riverside and San Bernardino Counties.
-While this is good news for wedded LGBT couples, the changes in the law does nothing for the thousands of unmarried gay couples in California.
+LGBTQ marriages are now recognized by all states and the federal government.
+This has created a major change in the planning for LGBTQ couples in Riverside and San Bernardino Counties.
+While this is good news for wedded LGBTQ couples, the changes in the law does nothing for the thousands of unmarried gay couples in California.

 Married Couples Estate Planning